ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 methods such as DPLPMTUD.

-While DATAGRAM capsules can theoretically carry a payload of length 2<sup>62</sup>-1, most applications will have their own limits on what datagran payload sizes are practical.
+While DATAGRAM capsules can theoretically carry a payload of length 2<sup>62</sup>-1, most applications will have their own limits on what datagram payload sizes are practical.
 Implementations SHOULD take those limits into account when parsing DATAGRAM capsules: if an incoming DATAGRAM capsule has a length that is known to be so large as to not be usable, the implementation